1,500+ awesome elopements & counting

 When getting married in Ireland, what type of ceremony can we have?

-The 2 most popular ceremony choices are civil (legalities sorted in Ireland) and symbolic (legalities sorted in your home country)
+The 2 most popular ceremony choices are civil (legalities in Ireland) and symbolic (legalities in your home country).

 If we have a legally-binding civil ceremony in Ireland will our marriage be legal in our home country?